junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean doesn't know if he can say anything, about what happened, or do anything, next.
 He feels the head dizzy, too heavy, dragging his body down.
 His whole body feels sick.
 Numb and sluggish.
 Shutting down.

 *This can't be happening.
 Cas, the world, any of it.* Worse than the worst nightmare he's ever had.
-Is it still not the time of snapping out of the bad dream?
+Is it still not the time to snap out of the bad dream?

 "Where is Cas?"
 Two steps away from them, Jack is the first to ask.
 Sam looks at him with the same question in his eyes.